 After a leisurely morning, you are picked up and transferred to Gamboa Rainforest Resort.
 The rest of the day is free for you to arrange activities through the resort.
 You can visit any of the local exhibits, including the frog and reptile exhibit or the butterfly enclosure, or arrange to go on a rainforest aerial tram tour, or go kayaking or boating out on Gatun Lake.
 Please note: if you think you will want to arrange an excursion for this afternoon at Gamboa, please notify us in advance to ensure you will be able to join.

 Board a motorized canoe to take you deep into the Chagres rainforest to an Embera Drua community.
 The park’s protected waters supply nearly 80% of Panama City’s drinking water.
-Upon arrival, you'll exit the canoe and walk up a short hill where you'll be welcomed into the Embera settlement.
+Upon arrival, exit the canoe and walk up a short hill where you are welcomed into the Embera settlement.
 Let these intriguing and inviting people introduce you to their culture as they share their knowledge of botany, craftsmanship, and traditional music and dance.
 Try Embera’s traditional body painting that colors the skin with the purplish juice from a jagua fruit.
 Enjoy lunch with the Embera community.
 Spend the rest of the afternoon with a guided tour of the tropical park.